 I can’t remember when I would have first helped my parents with their flower and vegetable gardens – but it was at a very young age.
 I would have learned most things from them, and some bits during my school holidays when I’d help my grandparents on their allotment.

 I do remember having a corner of the garden for flowers, including the obligatory sunflower growing competition with my sister.
 I also remember growing (and picking) rows of peas for a few years in my parents vegetable garden when I was about 6-8yrs.

 This evolved into building a rockery (it still stands today), planting 140 buddleia in one go, and helping my father to build a pond (which has been home to koi carp, lillies, countless moorhen, toads, frogs, and even a black swan).

-Since then, I’ve lived in a few gardenless flats and houses and from the autumn of 2009 until the spring of 2017 I lived in a listed cottage with a tiny narrow outside area.
-Most of it is covered in concrete, apart from a small strip against the wall of my neighbour’s house and so I have a growing collection of pots.
+For many years after this, I lived in several gardenless flats and houses and from the autumn of 2009 until the spring of 2017 I lived in a listed cottage with a tiny narrow outside area.
+Most of the outdoor space was covered in concrete, apart from a small strip against the wall of my neighbour’s house and but I made the most of growing what I could in a collection of pots.

 I got to start from scratch.